MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 >  * Additionally, an area in µm^2 is given for every pellet, based on a fitting ellipse (drawn manually).
 >  * After background correction, you need to manually cut the image to the borders of the pellet, to avoid taking the area of the full slide into account.
 >  * The 'Color deconvolution 2' plugin distinguishes 3 colors.
 We will use 2, being blue = GAGs, pink/red= nuclear fast red.
->  * The results contain: area of the pellet (µm2), the % GAG of the cut image, % H, area (µm2) GAG and area (µm2) H. The chondrogenic capacity of the MSC can be calculated by dividing the % GAG/area GAG by the %H /area H, respectively, to account for the difference in cell numbers.
+>  * The results contain: area of the pellet (µm2), the % GAG of the cut image, % H, area (µm2) GAG and area (µm2) H. The chondrogenic capacity of the MSCs can be calculated by dividing the % GAG/area GAG by the %H /area H, respectively, to account for the difference in cell numbers.
 >  * Additionally, for chondrogenic differentiation a difference between differentiated and non-induced pellet area can be detected.
 >  * Comparison with non-induced controls, cells in expansion medium in 3D micromass culture is important.